 Colour wields enormous sway over our attitudes and emotions, which is a powerful tool when it comes to eCommerce web design.
-While most of us know how to pair colours in everyday life, from decorating our homes to pairing an outfit – when it comes to colours in web design, it seems there’s a specific psychology to it all.
+While most of us know how to pair colours in everyday life, from decorating our homes to pairing an outfit – when it comes to colours in web design, it seems there’s specific psychology to it all.

-Colour psychology is the science of how colour affects the human brain, the decisions we make and conclusions we draw from our exposure to it.
+Colour psychology is the science of how colour affects the human brain, the decisions we make and the conclusions we draw from our exposure to it.
 In the world of eCommerce web design, even a basic understanding of the psychology of colour is vitally important.
 This could mean asking yourself:

 In a survey on colour and gender, 35% of women said blue was their favourite colour, followed by purple (23%) and green (14%).
 On the flip side, 33% of women confessed that orange was their least favourite colour, followed by brown (33%) and grey (17%).

 It’s clear from this study and the colour chart below that women have an aversion to earthy, neutral tones and a preference for primary colours with tints.

 As a case study, we looked at the beauty brand Neutrogena.
 As a brand almost totally aimed at the female market, they’ve learnt what women’s colour preferences are, using purples, greens, and blues predominately as accent colours on their website design palette and also in terms of their individual product colourings.

 However, while this may be on-trend, there are plenty of female brands out there who haven’t so strictly adhered to this colour regime.

 Sometimes the product brand, tone and message don’t comply with typically favourite female colours.
 Beauty brand Bare Minerals have used distinct earthy, neutral tones to construct their website identity, selecting different shades of brown, beige and white.

 However, in defence of their colour choices, a strong, bold choice of colour on their site would be in contrast to the pure, natural basis that is behind the mineral makeup message that they offer.